Wheel of Fortune (American game show): Main game

 Wheel of Fortune is based on hangman.
 In each round, players compete to be the first to guess the answer to a word puzzle.
 At the start of each round, the host reveals the category.
 Most puzzles are common figures of speech.
 In general, puzzles must be read exactly when solved, except for crossword puzzles (which were added to the show in 2016) where the host gives a clue linking the words and contestants may give the words in any order, so long as all words are given without repeating or adding any.
 The titular Wheel of Fortune is a roulette-style wheel with 24 wedges.
 Most are labeled with dollar amounts ranging from $500 to $900, with a top value in each round: $2,500 in round 1, $3,500 in rounds 2 and 3, and $5,000 for round 4 and any subsequent rounds.
 The wheel also features two Bankrupt wedges and one Lose a Turn wedge.
 Landing on either forfeits the contestant's turn, with the Bankrupt wedge also eliminating any cash or prizes the contestant has accumulated within the round.

 Most matches consist of three contestants, although some variants feature three teams of two people each.
 Contestants in control spin the wheel to determine a dollar value, then guess a consonant.
 (Note: If a contestant cannot spin the wheel due to a physical limitation or disability, they are accompanied by a "designated spinner", a friend or family member who spins for them but is otherwise not involved in the game.)
-Landing on a dollar amount and calling a correct consonant results in the co-host revealing every instance of that letter, also awarding the value of the spin multiplied by the number of times the letter appears in the puzzle.
-After a correct consonant, a contestant is able to spin again, buy a vowel for a flat rate of $250 (until no more remain in the puzzle), or attempt to solve the puzzle.
+Landing on a dollar amount and calling a correct consonant results in the co-host revealing every instance of that letter, and awards the value of the spin multiplied by the number of times the letter appears in the puzzle.
+After a correct consonant, a contestant may choose to spin again, buy a vowel for a flat rate of $250 (until no more remain in the puzzle), or attempt to solve the puzzle.
 Control passes to the next contestant clockwise if the contestant lands on Lose a Turn or Bankrupt, calls a letter not in the puzzle, calls a letter already called in that round, attempts unsuccessfully to solve the puzzle, or takes too much time to call a letter or decide on their next action.